thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 ![Association with SSID](/images/association_ssid.webp)

 And so, despite some might believe using a hidden or non-broadcasting SSID is a security feature, its really not.
-It is more security by obscurity and hassle than anything else, as the world is more security and privacy conscience than ever before, the non-broadcasting network name is still leaked during various stages.
+It is more security by obscurity and hassle than anything else, as the world is more security and privacy conscious than ever before, the non-broadcasting network name is still leaked during various stages.

 But I hear you say, "what about during the 4-way handshake, the SSID is the salt.
 Without it, you cannot crack the password."
 To that, I would say, you are 100% correct.
 The way the PSK is generated is with both the password as well as the SSID.
 Lets break this down and demonstrate this in human readable python code.